NabiilahArdini/UnsupervisedLearning/quiz.md

 ```

-2. Judging from the plot that you have created, which coffeee id is considered as outlier?
+2. Judging from the plot that you have created, which coffee id is considered as outlier?
  - [ ] 1082, 1080, 1081
  - [ ] 1082, 993, 998
  - [ ] 1081, 308, 201